 1. Kareem Abdul-Jabbar.
 A talented, contemplative writer who has been contributing all over the place on a number of different topics, from the HBO series “Girls” to lists of advice.
 Also, the Sky Hook is the hardest shot to defend in the history of basketball.

 This concludes the first ever Ploughshares Fantasy Blog Draft!
 The teams are now huddled in preparation and will be ready for the tournament soon.
-Check back in two weeks to see commentary on the matchups.subscribe to Ploughshares?
+Check back in two weeks to see commentary on the matchups.Might we be so bold as to suggest that you subscribe to Ploughshares?